Master's in Information Technology (Stream B: Carnegie)

 Non-funded: Anyone who do not qualify for the funded programme may apply for the non-funded programme if they meet the above mentioned criteria and provided they, or their institutions, can pay the full amount of the fees themselves (see link to course and application criteria).

-The closing date for the fourth intake is 31 October 2013.
+The closing date for the fifth intake is 31 October 2014.